tier4/caret_doc/docs/design/limits_and_constraints/index.md

 CARET only supports environments as follows.

-- Support single host.
+- Support single host
-- FastDDS or CycloneDDS.
+- Support FastDDS or CycloneDDS
-- Support for Linux.
+- Support only Linux, especially Ubuntu
-- Support for Galactic and Humble.
+- Support Galactic and Humble
-- Require rebuilding of an application.
+- Require rebuilding of an application

 ## ROS 2 functions

-CARET cannot support functions as follows.
+CARET does not support the following functions.

 - /rosout and /parameter_event topic
 - Services